 The deep red tones of Burgundy wine give each glass a dark ruby hue.
 Burgundy Wine is an absolute joy to the senses.
 Typically these delicious reds offer a bouquet of dark fruit scents on the nose, before developing into mushroom and peppery undertones.
 These well-rounded red wines have a lively, fresh taste encompassing strawberry, cherry, and blackberry flavours that marry perfectly with the tannins.

-White Burgundy wine is typically of a light and golden colour.
+White Burgundy wine is typically light and golden in colour.
 This delicate and refreshing wine is easy to pair with a variety of dishes thanks to its dry finish.
 Notes of honey, butter, and delicate spices come through, offering a delicious complexity.

 The wines, depending on where they are made are very different in taste, white wines from Chablis would have a flinty taste as to where in Chassagne-Montrachet or Saint-Aubin the rich and buttery side would be more pronounced.

 The appellations like Pouilly-fuissé would give you flavours of citrus fruit.

 Most of the red wines come from the centre of Burgundy not far from Beaune where annually on the 3rd Sunday of November is held the sale of Les Hospices de Beaune.